 Several people believe that absolute links have less potential for getting messed up when search engines index your page.
 It shouldn’t create a difference, but many assume that this is reason adequate.

 Moreover, content scrapers and RSS services may ‘repurpose’ your content legitimately (or not).
 In either event, shouldn’t a proper back-link be assigned to your site?
 This situation values absolute links.
-Although this is a insignificant argument, it’s still deserving for consideration.
+Although this is an insignificant argument, it’s still deserving of consideration.